 After the End: Nobody knew who fired the first missile that triggered the apocalypse, and by the end of the day, nobody cared.
 It was considered the end of the world.
 But still, humanity survived - mutated, blood thirsty, and completely shattered - but the world moved on.
 The Great War wasn't the end, simply one more sad chapter.

 The Ageless: Ghouls, as part of their Cursed with Awesome traits mentioned below, apparently no longer age.
 Throughout the series, you'll meet several of each who were alive before the war and you never hear of one dying from non-violent means.
 Eastern Super Mutants also seem to be immortal, although they grow physically and devolve mentally as they age.

-The western supermutants as well, except no deterioration.
-IE Marcus was mutade when Master was alive, and he was already an adult human, as were all subjects. roughly 120 years later during New Vegas he is as fit as ever
+The western Super Mutants as well, except no deterioration.
+Marcus was dipped when The Master was alive, and he was already an adult human, as were all subjects.
+Roughly 120 years later during New Vegas he is as fit as ever.

 A.I.
 Is a Crapshoot: Varies quite a bit.
 Artificial intelligences are rare, bulky, immobile machines in Fallout - With the exception of Commonwealth 'androids'.
 Some intelligences are sane and helpful.
 Some are unstable but relatively harmless.
 A few are villains.